Google's Project Tango could be the biggest thing to happen to smartphone technology in years. Here's why.

 PROJECT TANGO MEANS BUSINESS

 It's not all fun and games.
-Early reports suggest that Project Tango could have some genuinely useful business applications to it.
+Project Tango could have some genuinely useful business applications to it.

 Whether it's to map a house for an estate agent to put online or helping robots better interact with an environment, there are countless applications that can help companies do things quicker and smarter.